How are Utah schools and universities responding to coronavirus?

 - Westminster- Classes will be postponed.
 School officials say classes will begin remotely on March 23rd

 - Murray School District- All 10 schools within the district will close tomorrow, March 13, until further notice.
-The district became aware of a potential direct contact exposure to COVID-19 within the district .
+The district became aware of a potential direct contact exposure to COVID-19 within the district.
 The direct contact has not exhibited signs or symptoms associated with COVID-19.
-Extracurricular activities will also be cancelled until further notice.
+Extracurricular activities will also be canceled until further notice.
 Parents may pick up their children early on Thursday, but buses will follow normal schedule.

 - Starting Monday 23 all Salt Lake Community College campuses will go to virtual learning.